 Diarmuid Gavin is an Irish garden designer that likes to push gardens to the limit.
-Known for his ability and willingness to think outside the box, his 2011 entry at the Chelsea garden show certainly caught Ian’s eye, not to mention the rest of the gardening worlds.
+Known for his ability and willingness to think outside the box, his 2011 entry at the Chelsea Flower Show certainly caught Ian’s eye, not to mention the rest of the gardening worlds.

 “Chelsea is where gardening meets show business,” he says.
 “Visitors come from all around the world.
 They don’t just want to see something pretty.
 It’s about trying to create something that can delight you or make you think.

 “You must make an impact.
 For me, it’s of interest only if it is dramatically new.
 It’s a tough gig and I have to be really inspired.
 There’s no point in me doing it unless it is radically different.
 I will only do Chelsea if I’m prepared to take on a task that keeps me awake at night.”